 What we do:

 What sets us apart is a rare combination of design intelligence, construction experience and strategic thinking.
-We work directly with materials, sites and communities, championing reuse, adaptation and resourcefulness.
+We work directly with materials, sites and communities, championing reuse and adaptation.
 We tread lightly and often take on the responsibility of producing built projects ourselves.

 We work with councils, offer design advice, lead research, write guidance and collaborate across disciplines to explore better ways of building.
 This strategic work informs our design practice, and vice versa.
 We aim to break out of silos, find common language, and seek alternative models of working that lead to more equitable outcomes.